aifimmunology/MOCHA/cran-comments.md

 This is a resubmission.
-To reduce runtime of tests, skip_on_cran() statements were added to all tests that are dependent on external test data.
+To reduce runtime of tests, skip_on_cran() statements were added to all tests that are dependent on external test data. skip_if_not_installed() statements were added to tests to conditionally run tests that used dependencies in Suggests.
+'biocViews:' was added to the DESCRIPTION to potentially encourage installation of Bioconductor dependencies.

 ## R CMD check results